j-keck/lsleases/README.md

 ## Notes

+- if you don't see any leases - check your firewall rules.
+Port 67 (DHCP) needs to be open.
+  For testing you can temporary open port 67 per:

+        sudo iptables -I INPUT -p udp --dport 67  -j ACCEPT

 - CentOS / RHEL distros do not send the hostname in the 'DHCP Request' datagram by default.
   To include the hostname in the datagram, use: